 Over the course of the year, although the lockdowns prevented our meeting in person for much of the time, we organised an extensive programme of talks with Fellows, alumni and other expert guests.
 In this way, alumni were able to question the new Director General of the BBC, Tim Davie (SE 1986), about his plans for the nation's broadcaster, or listen to Robert Harris (SE 1975) talking about his career as one of the UK's most successful writers.
 We were also introduced to British Museum curator Dr Sue Brunning and her reappraisal of the importance of Charles Phillips (Selwyn Fellow 1933-46) and his key, but relatively unknown, contribution as lead archaeologist of the famous Sutton Hoo excavations of 1939.
-These were but three of more than thirty events that, thanks to the wonders of Zoom, we were able to share with thousands of alumni and friends around the world, helping to provide a tangible sense of community at a time when so many of us felt isolated by the restrictions caused by the health crisis.
+These were but three of more than thirty events that, thanks to the world, helping to provide a tangible sense of community at a time when so many of us felt isolated by the restrictions caused by the health crisis.